Table of Contents

 With all the details of the Amazon’s opt-out program being analyzed, it is important to note every customer’s opinion.
 Standing on the aspect of customer engagement, it is the ideal time to refresh your approach towards feedback solicitations.
 All kinds of promotional emails should ensure added values to the customers who do not wish to avail the Amazon’s opt-out policy.
 You can touch upon the basics of ensuring proper delivery of the products or provide added bonuses like a product usage guidelines PDF to your customers.
 It will be beneficial for you if you center your message on high-quality customer service with a quick mention for a product review or seller feedback, instead of providing a nagging feedback request to your buyers with no added features.

 The Opt-Out policy is a positive change for both the buyers and sellers.
 Buyers can screen unsolicited emails and sellers can continue offering their products and services and receive important reviews.
 However, this policy has its disadvantages, too.
 You will not be able to push your e-mails to your buyers.
-In another hand, buyers will have little to no knowledge about discounts and offers.
+On the other hand, buyers will have little to no knowledge about discounts and offers.

 The most significant thing you should remember is that you should not send extra messages to your buyers.
 Make your e-mails supportive and not forceful.
 If you really want to get that 5-star rating, put more effort in improving your product and customer service.